DMonMac/VC-Rails/RettiwtRT/README.md

 \
 \*That's enough of defending myself.
 Now onto the app...

+### RUN APP
+1. Copy the 'RettiwtRT' folder to your computer.
+2. In your terminal, set your directory to inside this folder.
+3. Type `bundle install`.
+You may need to type `bundle update` as well.
+4. Type `rails server` or `rails server`.
+5. Open http://localhost:3000/ in your browser.

 ### THE APP

 I suppose everyone is familiar with Twitter.
 This app is basically trying to emulate some of the basic features of Twitter: